cypress-io/circleci-orb/docs/jobs.md

 **`spec`**

-> Spec pattern to use to run only some test files.
+> Spec pattern to use to run only some test files, passed as `--spec ...` CLI argument.

 type: string